Spring Profiles and @Profile

 Another feature added in Boot 2.4 is Profile Groups.
 As the name suggests, it allows us to group similar profiles together.

-.
+Let’s consider a use case where we'd have multiple configuration profiles for the production environment.
 Say, a proddb for the database and prodquartz for the scheduler in the production environment.

 To enable these profiles all at once via our application.properties file, we can specify: